tableau/tableau-postman/CONTRIBUTING.md

 ![area chart banner](./assets/images/area-chart-banner.png)

 > **About the repository:** This GitHub repository is only used for [issue tracking](https://github.com/tableau/tableau-postman/issues).
-Usage of the collection and environment files as well as contributions or enhancements to said files will take place in Postman, not on this repository.
-Therefore, the canonical versions of the Postman collection and environment files are hosted on the [Salesforce Developers Postman workspace](https://www.postman.com/salesforce-developers/workspace/salesforce-developers/collection/12721794-67cb9baa-e0da-4986-957e-88d8734647e2).
-These files will be updated on this repository as well.
->
->  For more information, see the _[How to Use the Collection](README.md#how-to-use-the-collection)_ section.
+Use [Salesforce Developer's Postman workspace](https://www.postman.com/salesforce-developers/workspace/salesforce-developers/collection/12721794-67cb9baa-e0da-4986-957e-88d8734647e2) to get the latest versions of the Collection and Environment Files for your own use.
+> The Collection and Environment files are hosted on Postman and synchronized to this repository for source control.

 </br>

-### Make pull requests
+### Make a Postman pull request

 > Make your pull requests for contributions to the collection **in the Postman environment**, not in this repo!